Menu

 Margaret Greene-Bromell- Margaret started working for Rhode Island Parent Information Network as an Early Intervention Parent Consultant (home visitor).
 Margaret presently serves as the Early Childhood Program Manager at Rhode Island Parent Information Network (RIPIN).
 Margaret is a Peer Professional and started her journey in learning about Early Intervention and Child Development after being blessed with a child with different abilities.
 Having a child graduate from Early Intervention into Special Education changed Margaret’s direction in life.
 During her child’s Early Intervention years, she decided to leave her former place of employment to stay home full-time to better support her child, work on strengthening her advocacy skills and gain a better understanding of Special Education Regulations.
 Margaret enjoys building relationships with families as well as providing supervision to her staff of RIPIN Early Intervention Parent Consultants.
 Margaret’s favorite mantra is “If I can help just one person then my living will not be in vain.”
 Margaret is also a Certified Community Health Worker, CASA (Court Appointed Special Advocate), and has earned Endorsement® as an Infant Family Associate.

-Beth Lobdell - Secretary
+Beth Lobdell - BOD Member

 Beth Lobdell has more than 30 years of leadership experience working in the field of early childhood and youth development and non-profit management.
 She has experience moving two non-profit organizations successfully through major change.
 She began her career with Child Care of Southwest Florida (CCSWFL) in 1989 as the Director of the Suncoast After School Program.
 She left CCSWFL in June 1999 to work for the National School-Age Care Alliance (now known as the National Afterschool Alliance) in Boston and then worked for a National based for-profit, Knowledge Learning Corporation, managing after-school programs.
 She returned to CCSWFL and the Fort Myers area in March 2006 to manage all their early education and school-age programs.
 In April 2008 she became the Executive Director at CCSWFL.
 In October 2017 Beth moved back to New England and joined The Children’s Workshop as a Regional Director of Operations and currently is the Senior Director of Programs at Connecting for Children and Families.